MV Britannic: Troop ship

 In 1942 Britannic made two more round trips between Britain and Bombay via South Africa.
 From November 1942 she made two round trips between Britain and South Africa.
 Her capacity was increased from 3,000 to 5,000 troops.
 In June 1943 she took troops to Algiers in Convoy KMF 17, and then went via Gibraltar and South Africa to Bombay, arriving on 10 September.
 From Bombay she sailed through the Suez Canal to Augusta, Sicily, and then returned to Liverpool, where she arrived on 5 November 1943.

 Between November 1943 and May 1944 Britannic four transatlantic round trips: two to New York and two to Boston.
 She then took 3,288 troops with Convoy KMF 32 from Liverpool to Port Said in Egypt.
 She made two round trips between there and Taranto in Italy and then took 2,940 troops to Liverpool, where she arrived on 11 August.

 In November and December 1944 Britannic made one round trip to New York.
 In January 1945 she made a round trip to Naples and back, calling at Algiers on her return.
 From March to June she made two transatlantic round trips from Liverpool to Halifax and back, carrying Canadian servicemen's British brides and children.
 In June and July she sailed from Liverpool to Port Said and back.
 In July and August she sailed to Quebec and back.
 In September and October she sailed from Liverpool via the Suez Canal to Bombay and back.
 In December 1945 she sailed to Naples.
 Since the start of the war Britannic had carried 173,550 people, including 20,000 US troops across the Atlantic in preparation for the Normandy landings, and sailed 324792 nmi.

 Post-war service

 After the war the Ministry of War Transport and its successor the Ministry of Transport held Britannic in reserve until March 1947.
 Cunard White Star then had her overhauled and re-fitted at Harland and Wolff's yard at Belfast in Northern Ireland.
-Her re-fit cost £1 million, and was slowed by post-war shortages of wood and other materials.
+Her re-fit cost £1 million (equal to £ today), and was slowed by post-war shortages of wood and other materials.